Duran Duran: 2019–2022: Future Past and Rock and Roll Hall of Fame Induction

 On 22 October 2021, Future Past was released.
-The album entered the UK Album Chart at number 3, the band's highest peak since 2004's Astronaut.
+The album entered the UK Album Chart at number three, the band's highest peak since 2004's Astronaut.
 This also earned the band the distinction of having UK Top 5 albums in each of the five decades they had been releasing music (1980s–2020s).
+On 22 January 2022, Duran Duran played on Austin City Limits.
+In June 2022, Duran Duran performed at the Platinum Party at the Palace.
+In July 2022, the band returned to the city of their origin, Birmingham to headline the opening ceremony of Birmingham 2022 Commonwealth Games playing to a capacity Alexander Stadium.

-On 22 January 2022, Duran Duran premiered on Austin City Limits.
+In 2022, the band topped the fan vote (over 1 million preferences) for induction into the Rock and Roll Hall of Fame for the class of 2022, and in May of that year were announced as one of the seven inductees in the "Performer" category.

-In July 2022, Duran Duran returned to the city of their origin, Birmingham to headline the opening ceremony of Birmingham 2022 Commonwealth Games playing to a capacity Alexander Stadium.
+On 11 July 2022, Duran Duran headlined a concert in Hyde Park, London, to more than 80,000 adoring fans, as part of the 2022 BST concert series.

-In 2022, the band topped the fan vote for induction into the Rock and Roll Hall of Fame for the class of 2022, and in May of that year were announced as one of the seven inductees in the "Performer" category.
-The ceremony was held on 5 November 2022, where Robert Downey Jr. inducted the band.
-John Taylor, Roger Taylor, Nick Rhodes and Simon Le Bon each attended the induction ceremony and performed "Girls on Film", "Hungry Like the Wolf" and "Ordinary World" along with longtime touring guitarist Dominic Brown.
-During the acceptance speech, Simon Le Bon read from a letter written by Andy Taylor, who was absent from the ceremony, that revealed he has been privately fighting stage IV metastic prostate cancer for the past four years and was "massively disappointed" he couldn't attend.
+The ceremony at the Rock & Roll Hall of Fame was held on 5 November 2022, where Robert Downey Jr. inducted the band.
+John Taylor, Roger Taylor, Rhodes and Le Bon each attended the induction ceremony and performed "Girls on Film", "Hungry Like the Wolf" and "Ordinary World" along with longtime touring guitarist Dom Brown.
+During the acceptance speech, Simon Le Bon read from a letter written by Andy Taylor, who was absent from the ceremony, that revealed he has been privately fighting stage IV metastatic prostate cancer for the past four years and was "massively disappointed" he couldn't attend.